Click on either of the following links for information:

 Other Recreational Facilities

 A&M-Commerce’s Memorial Stadium, which seats 10,000, is used for athletics and other special events.
 The Field House, which seats approximately 2,000, is used for athletic and other special events, including concerts and various commencement exercises for the University and local high schools.
 In intercollegiate athletics, A&M-Commerce competes in football, basketball, track and field, cross country, golf, soccer and volleyball.
-Softball competition will begin in 2014-2015.
+Softball competition began with the 2014-2015 season.
 Texas A&M University-Commerce is a member of the Lone Star Conference of Texas and the National Collegiate Athletic Association (NCAA) Division II.

 Imagine learning in the new, state-of-the-art Keith D. McFarland Science and Technology Building, with one of the most technologically sophisticated planetariums in the Southwest or playing in the $29 million Music Building, completed in the fall of 2010.
 The Music Building includes the Jack and Lou Finney Concert Hall, recital hall, five rehearsal halls, classrooms, piano and electronic music labs, studios and practice rooms.